Ever Given Grounding: Suez Canal Closure Highlights Marine Industry Risks

 Too soon to know specifics of potential insurance claims

 Some insurance products can, under some circumstances, help to mitigate the risks.
 Marine delay cover is offered by a number of insurers.
-It is often possible, at the time of initial risk placement, to have such cover to include a wider set of events should exposure to the consequences of a physical blockage along the route adversely affect their business.
+It is often possible, at the time of initial risk placement, to have such cover include a wider set of events should exposure to the consequences of a physical blockage along the route adversely affect their business.

-Further, some companies could face potential liabilities if they are unable to perform their contractual delivery responsibilities in a timely fashion.
+Further, some companies face potential liabilities if they are unable to perform their contractual delivery responsibilities in a timely fashion.
 Events such as the Ever Given grounding highlight that such failure to perform may be both unexpected and outside a company’s control.

-- The complexity and scale of potential general average claims.
+- The potential general average claims.

 Suez Canal one of several global economic chokepoints

-Channels such as the Suez and Panama Canals, the Straits of Hormuz, and the Straits of Malacca, are known chokepoints for the global economy.
+Channels such as the Suez and Panama Canals, the Straits of Hormuz, the Bab-el-Mandeb, and the Straits of Malacca, are known chokepoints for the global economy.
 When any of them becomes blocked — whether through accidents or deliberate political events — there is a serious effect on the entire shipping industry and beyond.

-We will continue to monitor developments and keep clients advised of possible implications.
 If you have questions about the grounding of the Ever Given or other marine risks, contact your Marsh advisor.